Blend Your Data

 In addition to handling calculations slightly differently, there are some limitations on secondary data sources.
 You may not be able to sort by a field from a secondary data source, and action filters may not work as expected with blended data.
 For more information, see Other data blending issues.

-For example, in a blend of transactional and quota data, a geographic field might be the desired the linking field so you can analyze a region's quota and performance towards that quota.
+For example, in a blend of transactional and quota data, a geographic field might be the desired the linking field so you can analyze both quota and performance towards that quota for the same region.

 Note: In order for the blend to function, the linking fields must also share values or members.
 Tableau builds the view of blended data based on the shared values.
 For example, if Color is the linking field in both data sources, Tableau will match data on "Purple" from the primary and "Purple" from the secondary.
 But "Lt.
 Blue" will not map correctly to "Light Blue", so one of them would need to be realiased.
 Like renaming fields to help Tableau identify linking fields, you can edit aliases for members in those fields.
 For more information, see Create Aliases to Rename Members in the View.